-Configuring Security for ELANs
+Configuration Commands for Security for ELANs

 This section describes optional commands related to authentication of LE Client requests to join ELANs.
 The LES-LECS Security Interface is the LE Services component responsible for multiplexing configuration requests from the LESs on the MSS Server to the LECS (which may or may not be on the MSS Server).
 The LES-LECS interface is a required component if any of the LES-BUSs are using the security features of the MSS Server.
-See "LAN Emulation Security" on page 16-16 for additional information.
+See "LAN Emulation Security" on page 19-17 for additional information.